Product Design · UX Research · Game Design · Full-Stack Engineering

 This thing's still growing.

 Ehoro Village is live and playable right now.
-I'm actively working on adding original lo-fi music (I make beats — so this one's personal), expanding the spirit roster, and refining the monetization model so the game stays accessible to everyone regardless of income.
+We're actively working on adding original lo-fi music (I make beats — so this one's personal), expanding the spirit roster, and refining the monetization model so the game stays accessible to everyone regardless of income.